-Pressing the Set Top of form button sets the top-of-form at the current print line.
+Holding down the Alt button and pressing the Set Top button sets the topof-form at the current print line.
 When you set a top-of-form, the printer recognizes the current print line as the first line on the page (line 0) and starts counting lines from that point.